You are hereWhich Grow Light? | Marijuana Grow Light Guide

 The biggest problem with fluorescent tubing is that the light that they give off is only useful for about a foot or so.

 Any part of the plant that is further away then 1-2 feet from the fluorescent grow lights is not getting an optimum amount of light, especially in the flowering stage when plants need a lot of light to produce buds.

 With the new high output lights such as the T5, fluorescent lights can be used until the plants are about 24 inches tall, which is just enough to grow a very short plant through to the flowering stage when you control your marijuana plant's growth through the vegetative stage.

-The great thing about fluorescent grow lights is that they don't get hot at all, and they can be kept 1-4 inches from the tops of the plants at all times without having to worry about burning your cannabis leaves or buds.
+The great thing about fluorescent grow lights is that they don't get very hot, and they can usually be kept 1-4 inches from the tops of the plants at all times without having to worry about burning your cannabis leaves or buds.

-The other great thing about fluorescent lights is that they are more energy efficient than many other types of lights, and therefore won't make a huge mark on your electricity bill.
+The other great thing about fluorescent lights is that they are energy efficient, and with a few small wattage lights, they won't make a huge mark on your electricity bill.

 There are many different levels of fluorescent grow lights including the T5, the T8 and the T12.
-I strongly suggest sticking with the T5 style of fluorescent grow lights because they are the most advanced, give off the most amount of light per watt used, and are specifically designed to be able to support taller plants up to 24 inches.
+I strongly suggest sticking with the T5 style of fluorescent grow lights for cannabis because they give off the most amount of light for the size, and are specifically designed to be able to support taller plants up to 24 inches.

-For optimal results, choose fluorescent light bulbs that are labeled either as "Cool White" or "Cool" colored for vegetative growth (Cool White is also labeled as "6500k" colored.
+For optimal results, for vegetative growth choose fluorescent light bulbs that are labeled either as "Cool White" or "Cool" colored (also labeled as "6500k" colored).

 However, you can use either type of lights during either stage and still get good results.
 I have also heard of people using "Daylight" (5000K) bulbs with success.